What Computer Should I Buy?

 - All computers will have a web browser installed.
 Depending on the application, it may be necessary to install additional browsers (e.g., Google Chrome, Mozilla Firefox, etc.).

 - The University of Kentucky uses the Microsoft Exchange e-mail system – with student access to email and calendaring via the Outlook webmail client.
 Students are responsible for all e-mail and patient-related information sent via the campus Outlook system to their assigned UK e-mail accounts.
+NOTE: All incoming students beyond 2016 will have Office 365 email accounts.
 Supplemental e-mail accounts (e.g., Yahoo, Gmail, etc.) are not considered primary contact points for official UKCOM communications.

 - Students are responsible for the ensuring the functionality of their laptops.
 UKCOM offers instructions and assistance for connecting to the wireless network (for example), but does not provide software or hardware support for student-owned laptops.
 However, UK students are eligible for discounted service/repairs via Kentucky Trade Computers (KYTrade) - a UK-contracted vendor located in the basement (The Hub) of W. T. Young Library (859-257-2427 kytrade.com).